Bid Audit

 Over and Over.

-The bid audit exists because the most valuable thing Randy can do for a contractor isn't close a sale — it's show them what they're not seeing.
+The bid audit exists because the most valuable thing your partner can do for a contractor isn't close a sale — it's show them what they're not seeing.
 Most contractors who go through the audit realize the issue isn't a one-off.
 It's structural.
 And that realization is worth more than any pitch.

 "You don't lose the job on the job site.
 You lose it in the bid — or you win it at the wrong price.
 Either way the damage is done before you ever mobilize."